Skip to content

 scc team info <team-name>

 A personal profile captures your own Claude Code preferences for a specific project.
-It sits between team config and workspace overrides so you can add your own plugins or MCP servers without changing org or repo settings.
+It sits between team config and workspace overrides so you can add your own plugins or MCP servers without changing org or repo settings, while still respecting org security blocks.

 Terminal window